-I lived in Atlanta during the late 1990s and it was quite popular there.
+I lived in Atlanta during the late 1990s and it was quite popular there at the time.
 And why not?
-Who wouldn’t want to eat right for their blood type?
+Who wouldn’t want to eat right for their blood type?!

-In my humble opinion, while the diet and book are a stroke of marketing genius, it is a pretty far-fetched piece of science.
+While the diet and book are a stroke of marketing genius, in my humble opinion, it is also a very far-fetched piece of science.
 I’m talking way out there.
 La la land.

 I should probably mention that this humble opinion is shared by every medical doctor, nutrition research scientist, and dietitian I’ve ever heard on the subject.

 Most unfortunately, the blood type diet has never been tested with an actual clinical trial.
 Rather RDs, MDs, PhDs, and even WMDs, dismiss it by saying that there is simply no evidence to support it.
 And while I’m terribly sympathetic to the idea that there is no evidence to support it, I don’t think this is satisfying to a layperson who reads the book.
 When the subject comes up, I can almost see them thinking to themselves, “You silly dietitians are just brainwashed by the grain and dairy lobbies,” or whatever they think might be biasing that particular dietitian (such as the desire to promote veganism among people with all blood types).

 We now have at least a cross-sectional study that provides more evidence about the (lack of) effectiveness of eating right for your blood type (1).